joao-conde/advents-of-code/aoc2018/README.md

 ## Why Javascript

-I'm an hopeless dreamer that believes one day I might actually write an efficient, pleasant to look at and logic .js script.
+I'm an hopeless dreamer that believes one day I might actually write efficient and pleasant to look at js code.

 I also recognize it's widespread use... despite hating it.